1) Understand the pathophysiology of spinal cord injury (SCI)

 3) Examine the medical management of the most serious and common complications after SCI

 4) Differentiate the sensory, motor, and reflex function for different types and levels of SCI

 5) Identify and structure rehabilitation interventions for incomplete and complete SCI

-6) Recognize adjustment issues of individuals with SCI and their families
+6) Recognize adjustments of individuals with SCI and that of their families

 CASE A, PART I

 Jane Roberts is a 45-year-old African-American woman who entered the Emergency Department via ambulance with a self-inflicted gunshot wound to the neck at C2–3.
 She was intubated in the field and placed on a respirator when admitted to the hospital.
 Her blood pressure, 98/62, and heart rate, 60, were low and continued to fall.
 Radiographs show a projectile near C2, a vertebral fracture of C2, and a bony fragment within the spinal canal.
 She has a history of depression and mild obesity but takes no medications for these conditions.
 Ms. Roberts presented in the Emergency Department with no volitional movement in any of the extremities.
 The plantar reflex was present, but deep tendon reflexes (DTRs) in all extremities were absent.
 She is not married, works in a parts-assembly factory, and lives alone in a two-story home.